mangow/sps/README.md

-# sps
+# Smart Play Sets
-Smart Play Sets - a machine learning project
+Welcome to a machine learning project executed by students of the UvA.

+TODO: Update this with readable things.